terraform-cloud-aws-modules/s3/README.md

 ### tfvars

-You can put in "config" different variables for different environments in a *.tfvars file.
+"config" is home for different *.tfvars files for different environments

 #### aws-dev.tfvars